Video Game: Sid Meierís Alpha Centauri aka: Alpha Centauri

 Assimilation Plot: The Ascent to Transcendence, which involves one faction uplifting the Planetmind to a higher level of sapience and assimilating their minds into it to ascend to something beyond a mere human existence.

 You can make a submarine that functions as an aircraft carrier.
 If you load it with Nuclear Missiles then it becomes a ballistic missile sub, although it's still useless.

 The Planet Busters (nuclear missiles) completely destroy everything within an area about 4x4 squares with an awesome graphic: not just units but cities as well, even leaving a crater which may fill with ocean if the explosion takes place at low enough altitude.
 This means that if you use them on your opponents there'll be nothing left to actually conquer, meaning that there's no profit to be made from such a war.
 They also make all the other factions declare war on you, meaning that you can only use them safely if you're already a significant global power, in which case any edge they might have given you in combat is probably unnecessary as your conventional forces will likely be strong enough to capture anything you want.
 This was probably intentional.
 Along with that, even if you are a superpower, the other factions aren't the only problems you'll have to deal with — Planet itself will get royally pissed and swamp the instigator with indigenous life forms.

 The Economic Victory.
 By the time you have enough of a lead to begin the buyout, you can usually either crush your enemies militarily, or they're willing to let you become Supreme Leader.
 Plus, only the Morganites can viably pull it off.

-The Spartan Federation.
-An entire faction based around the idea that only the most Badass deserve to thrive in the new world.
+Badass: The Spartan Federation is an entire faction based around the idea that only the most badass deserve to thrive in the new world.